-An insight dedicated to Lucca, a city keeping its charm intact over the centuries, linked to a long musical and artistic tradition and international homeland of comics!
+An insight dedicated to Lucca.
+It's a city that keeps its charm intact over the centuries, linked to an extended musical and artistic tradition and an international homeland of comics!

 Lucca, capital of the eponymous Tuscan province, has the uniqueness of preserving its historic center surrounded by sixteenth-century walls.
 The city has Roman origins, but it is possible that it was created thanks to previous colonies.
 The name Lucca seems refering to words such as "sacred wood" (lucus), "cut" (lucare) and "bright space" (leuk).